7/18/2024

 Analyst, SEB

-Okay, thank you.
-Then second, on your leverage ratio, how do you forecast your leverage ratio to develop during H2 this year?
+OK, thank you.
+Then second on your leverage ratio.
+How do you focus your leverage ratio to develop during H2 this year?
 And is it still in 2026 you expect to reach your target?
-Also when taking into account the front book partnership with Cerebus a few days ago?
+Also when taking into account the Front Book Partnership with Cerebus a few days ago?

 speaker